Travel to India during Covid-19: What you need to know before you go | NewsChannel 3-12

 The basics

-The country swiftly closed its borders at the start of the pandemic, banning all scheduled international flights in March 2020.

-Tourists are still banned, though those traveling on other visas from the continents of Europe, Africa and South America are allowed, along with travelers from other destinations who meet strict criteria.
+Tourists are still banned, though those traveling on other visas from Europe, Africa and South America are allowed, along with travelers from other destinations who meet strict criteria.

 Current flight bans